jackmaden/philosophybreak/src/pages/articles/iris-murdoch-unselfing-is-crucial-for-living-a-good-life/index.md

 ## Through unselfing, we connect to the Good

-<span class="big-letter">B</span>eauty in art and nature thus provides the impetus for unselfing — it inspires a change in consciousness, Murdoch observes, that deflates the ego and minimizes our selfish concerns.
+<span class="big-letter">B</span>eauty in art and nature thus provides the impetus for unselfing: it inspires a change in consciousness, Murdoch observes, that deflates the ego and minimizes our selfish concerns.
 Commenting on the power of great art to move us in this way, Murdoch writes in <a target="_blank" rel="noopener noreferrer sponsored" href="https://www.amazon.com/Sovereignty-Good-Iris-Murdoch/dp/0415253993?&linkCode=ll1&tag=philosophybre-20&linkId=077df831a98b15b403857666220d2a40&language=en_US&ref_=as_li_ss_tl">The Sovereignty of Good</a>:

 >Both in its genesis and its enjoyment [great art] is a thing totally opposed to selfish obsession.
 It invigorates our best faculties and, to use Platonic language, inspires love in the highest part of the soul.
 It is able to do this partly by virtue of something which it shares with nature: a perfection of form which invites unpossessive contemplation and resists absorption into the selfish dream life of the consciousness.